Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 Wealthsimple Trade vs RBC Direct Investing: Account Types

-Both Wealthsimple Trade and RBC Direct Investing offer registered and non-registered accounts to help investors meet their investing/saving needs.
+Both Wealthsimple Trade and RBC Direct Investing offer registered and non-registered accounts.
 However, RBC Direct Investing offers more account options than Wealthsimple Trade.

 Wealthsimple Trade account options include: